Ilyas Kashmiri: Afghanistan activities

+Kashmir activities

+Kashmiri continued his militant activities in Kashmir after the war as a member of Harkat-ul-Jihad al-Islami (HuJI), though disagreements with leader Qari Saifullah Akhtar several years after initially joining in 1991 led Kashmiri to establish his own new unit within HuJI known as the 313 Brigade.
 During the mid-1990s, Kashmiri and Nasrullah Mansoor Langrial were near Poonch when they were seized by the Indian Army and sent to prison, where he would spend the next two years before escaping and returning to Pakistan.
 Upon his return Kashmiri continued to conduct operations against India.
-He was reportedly being rewarded personally with Rs 100,000 (about US$1,164.24) by then Army Chief General Pervez Musharraf for presenting the severed head of Bhausaheb Maruti Talekar, an Indian Army Soldier to him.
+He was reportedly being rewarded personally with Rs 1,00,000 (about US$1,164.24) by then Army Chief General Pervez Musharraf for presenting the severed head of Bhausaheb Maruti Talekar, an Indian Army soldier to him.
 Pictures of Kashmiri with the head of the soldier in his hands were published in some Pakistani newspapers.